endurantgames/cosmiclegends/src/skills.md

     - Roll [Physician]{.suspense}  to diagnose someone's illness or injuries.

     - **Edge Success:**
-      There are unexpected side effects to the treatment you suggest.
+      - There are unexpected side effects to the treatment you suggest.
-      You help your patient, but they'll need more care later.
+      - You help your patient, but they'll need more care later.
-      You use up the last of your medical supplies -- until the end of the current Crisis.
-(You can replenish between the end of this
+      - You use up the last of your medical supplies -- until the end of the current Crisis.
+You automatically replenish your supplies between the end of this
-      Crisis and the start of the next Crisis Countdown.)
+        Crisis and the start of the next Crisis Countdown.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.
+      - Your patient loses Health equal to the current Volume.

 Pilot
 :   You know how to operate planes, helicopters, ships,